• Skip to primary navigation

 HOW CAN I ADAPT THIS RECIPE TO MAKE A CHOCOLATE CAKE?

-If you’d rather make a chocolate than vanilla cake, just add 1/3 cup unsweetened cocoa powder to the recipe when you’re whisking together the dry ingredients.
+If you'd rather make a chocolate than vanilla cake, just add 3 tablespoons of unsweetened cocoa powder to the dry ingredients and increase the sugar to 1 ¼ cups to balance the flavors.
+Everything else stays the same.

 Piece of vanilla crazy cake with bite taken out